Section 19: General power to amend application before grant

 19.19.1

-Under rule 31, amendment of the specification before the examiner’s search report under section 17(5) is issued is only allowable if the comptroller requires or consents to that amendment.
-Otherwise the specification will remain in its unamended state.
+Under rule 31, amendment of the specification before the examiner’s search report under section 17(5) is issued is allowable only with the comptroller’s consent otherwise the specification will remain in its unamended state.
+Such amendment may be required by the comptroller or requested by the applicant.
+In the latter case, the applicant should give reasons for the amendment.
 The search examiner should normally consider the allowability of any amendments proposed before the search is done, having regard to ss.14(3), 14(5) and 76 see 17.35.
 Amendments made to the specification other than corrections under s.117(1) or to the claims will not be published in the A specification see 117.13.
 They will however be incorporated into the specification and become open to public inspection when the application is published see 16.20.

 After response to the first report under s.18